JamieB-gu/side-effects/README.md

 # Side Effects

-An experiment in state management with React.
+An experiment in state management and side effects with React.
+The app code that manages state and side effects lives in `src/app.ts`.
+Also included is a `demo.tsx` file that demonstrates how this can be used in an application.

 ## Install